FREE HOME PLANNING

 Next up in our garden series?
 Ferns (and how my smart hubby created this genius watering system).
 I've promised for years to have James write up this tutorial for you, so I promise it's next on the list ~ keep watching!

-Here's a peek at a few other things I'm loving in our yard right now . . .
+Here's a peek at a few other things I LOVE from our yard years ago . . .

-Our 3 Kwanzan Cherry Trees are all in bloom right by my office window and I simply adore them.
+Our 3 Kwanzan Cherry Trees all in bloom right by my office window – I simply adore them.

-The viburnum bushes (the small flowering bush in the back), smell simply delicious right now.
+The viburnum bushes (the small flowering bush in the back), smell simply delicious each year.

-And this cute girl of mine is growing right up too.
+And this cute girl of mine is growing right up too (clearly this is a few years old and look how young she was!)

-I hope you take time to get outside and enjoy your garden this week ~ praying a beautiful (sunny!) day for you!
+I hope you take time to get outside and start thinking about your spring garden for the year ~ praying a beautiful (sunny and warm!) day for you!

 I won't send you any spam, ever.
 Promise.